Maikxx/frontend-applications/README.md

 * Seperation of Concerns (structure - styling - interaction)
 * Mobile / Tablet modes
 * Quite a few factors and inputs, since they aren't available
-* A way to keep multiple filled in forms (for example of a specific user) and switch between them.
+* A way to keep multiple filled in forms (for example of a specific user) and switch between them

 ## What would be added in future versions?

 Aside from all of the above (if possible), things that would be added would include:

 * A page where the user can see at a glance what he or she filled in, and what factor that answer contains.
-This could bring more understanding at the person that is using the application.
+This could bring more understanding at the person that is using the application
-* A more thought out routing structure, in order for the user to navigate the application more easily.
+* A more thought out routing structure, in order for the user to navigate the application more easily
-* User signup.
+* User signup
-* A better concepting result (for example, better images of the designs).
+* A better concepting result (for example, better images of the designs)

 ## Creator